evan-lloyd/graphpatch/docs/working_with_graphpatch.rst

 Working with ``graphpatch``
 ===========================

-``graphpatch`` is based on compiling PyTorch models into :class:`Graphs <torch.fx.Graph>`, exposing all intermediate Tensor operations.
+``graphpatch`` works by compiling PyTorch models into :class:`Graphs <torch.fx.Graph>`, exposing all intermediate tensor operations.
 This process is recursive; every submodel is compiled into a subgraph within the final structure.
 Each intermediate operation is given a canonical name based on its position within the overall graph.
 We call such a name a :class:`NodePath <meta.NodePath>` because it identifies a path from the root of the graph through intermediate subgraphs.
-For example, a Tensor addition performed within a submodule named ``"foo"`` might be named ``"foo.add"``.
+For example, a tensor addition performed within a submodule named ``"foo"`` might be named ``"foo.add"``.
 Or for a real-world example used in the `ROME demo <https://github.com/evan-lloyd/graphpatch/tree/main/demos/ROME>`_,